Wilfrida-Were/website/index.md

 **👉 Is your business losing money or customers due to messy data and unclear insights?**

-I help businesses turn data into profits — cutting costs, improving efficiency, and boosting customer retention
+I help businesses leverage **customer, financial**, and **operational analytics** to drive **growth, reduce costs**, and **boost customer retention**.

-✅ Track where your money is going
+✅ Optimize your financial strategies and reduce leaks

-✅ Find & fix financial leaks
+✅ Uncover customer insights to improve retention and drive revenue

-✅ Use customer insights to drive revenue
+✅ Improve operational efficiency and streamline decision-making

 🚀 Let’s unlock the power of your data! — **[Get in touch](https://www.wilfridawere.com/contact/)**